pouyabey/IT-how-to-guides/how-to-guides/how-to-reset-user-password-active-directory.md

 # How to Reset a User Password in Active Directory

+### How I Write How-To Guides

+- Review the task first
+- Identify the audience and required access
+- Write clear step-by-step instructions
+- Add screenshots for key steps
+- Include expected results
+- Add common issues and quick fixes
+- Write verification steps
+- Add escalation notes if needed
+- Keep the guide simple and easy to update

+---

 ## Purpose
 This guide explains how to reset a user password in Active Directory Users and Computers and confirm the account is ready for login.